 Except the Lahore-Delhi bus, which used to run 4 times a week, but is now erratic, there are no cross border coach services.
 It is possible to drive into India with the requisite paperwork in order.
 Even driving in from Nepal now requires a permit.
 Permits may be arranged through the Indian embassy in your country.

-What to see and experience:-
+What to see and experience in India:

 India being a multi-cultural society, the list of things to do in India is bound to be pretty exhaustive as the country offers something for everyone!